Taking Time Off When You’re Self-Employed

 Hire a temp or virtual assistant

-If, in fact, you can’t get away without closing the office or shop, then consider hiring part-time help, a temp, or a virtual assistant who can man the essential functions while you’re gone.
+If, in fact, you can’t get away without closing the office or shop, then consider hiring part-time help, a temp, or a ways to improve and grow your business who can man the essential functions while you’re gone.

 No, they can’t do everything you do, but you just might be surprised at how much they can do.
 The key is proper training and good communication.
 Consider having a meeting every few days over the phone.